Quantitative and Optimal Device-Independent Lower Bounds on Detection Efficiency: Background

 \subsection{Device-independent assumptions and Bell CHSH inequality}

 We are interested in the (2,2,2) Bell experiment where there are two spatially separated parties $A$ and $B$, they each receive one of two classical inputs, $x \in \lbrace x_0,x_1 \rbrace$ for $A$ and $y\in \lbrace y_0, y_1\rbrace $ for $B$, and they obtain two classical outputs $a\in \lbrace +1,-1 \rbrace$ and $b \in \lbrace +1,-1\rbrace$.
 In a device-independent scenario we have some restrictions which are imposed on the local parties, Alice and Bob \cite{Supic2020selftestingof}.
 Specifically, they are assumed to be at distant locations such that there is no communication between them during an experimental trial, which in the most ideal experimental paradigm can be enforced by ensuring their respective measurement events are space-like separated.
 Alice and Bob's outcome probabilities are assumed to be compatible with a quantum mechanical model, but no further assumptions on the states and measurements are made beyond those imposed by the spatial separation---namely, they may share a bipartite state but can perform only local quantum measurements on their respective portions of it.
 One also assumes the inputs $x$ and $y$ are freely chosen, and in particular not correlated with the measured quantum state.
 Under these device-independent assumptions, one can make inferences about the underlying state---such as, in the most basic case, the presence of entanglement-based on observed violations of Bell inequalities.
+Under these assumptions, we will consider a linear noise model that transforms an ideal behavior to an observed behavior without imposing any restrictions on the Hilbert-space dimension, the shared state, or the local measurement operators.
+Such model is chosen because it gives a simple operational description of the detection process: the underlying ideal behavior is first generated, and them some process probabilistically modifies the recorded outcome.
+It allows the relevant noise parameter to be interpreted as an effective detector efficiency and makes the connection with the standard detector-efficiency problem in Bell tests, though in practice other processes can lead to probabilistic modification of measurement outcomes from an ideal underlying behavior.
+A model-dependent interpretation as detector inefficiency does not invalidate the device-independent nature of the Bell analysis itself.